Leslie Gooden: Missionary life

 Outside of cricket, Gooden worked for the South Australian Gas Company for many years while heavily involved with the Hindmarsh Baptist Church and the YMCA.
 He was treasurer of the South Australian YMCA Army Depot during the First World War.
 He "always had a leaning towards foreign mission work", and joined the evangelical Poona and Indian Village Mission (of which his uncle Henry Gooden was the long-serving Adelaide secretary) and in 1920 moved to Nasrapur, India, to work and preach in small villages in the Bombay Presidency.

 Gooden eventually rose to the position of Chairman of the Board of Control of the Poona and Indian Village Mission before relocating to London in 1933 to act as Secretary of the Ceylon and India Mission.

 Gooden met and married Elise Violet Moores in India.

-Part of an well-known extended cricketing family, Gooden's uncles Henry and James Gooden represented South Australia uncle George Gooden, was the first curator of the Adelaide Oval and his brother Sydney played for West Torrens Cricket Club.
+Part of a well-known extended cricketing family, Gooden's uncles Henry and James Gooden represented South Australia uncle George Gooden, was the first curator of the Adelaide Oval and his brother Sydney played for West Torrens Cricket Club.